ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/settings/conflict-resolution.markdown

    * This option is unchecked and the script is defined but returns null

 3. **Resolution Script** (optional)
-   * Supply a javascript to resolve the conflicted documents.
+   * Supply a javaScript function to resolve the conflicting documents.

-   * The script returns an object that is written as the new document object.
+   * The object that is returned by the script will be used as the conflict resolution in the document.

    * The sript is defined per collection

+   * Note: in case the script returns null (either intentionally, or upon some error),
+           the server will resolve the conflict according to the defined default behaviour
+           (i.e. resolve by using latest version or creating a conflict for the user to resolve).

    * Script Variables:
      * ***docs*** - the conflicted documents objects array
      * ***hasTombstone*** - true if either of the conflicted documents was deleted